tierratelematics/tierra_qa/README.rst

 * `PyPOM`_
 * `pypom_form`_

 Why py.test
 ===========

-``py.test`` is one of the most promising test frameworks built with Python.
-It is a generic framework, so it is not bound to the BDD practise.
-So if you are going to test a Python based application, you'll have a unique BDD tool integrated with the unit, integration and functional tests running just only a command.

-It provides a clever dependency injection mechanism for fixture creations and its focus is minimizing the amount of test code, reusability and modularity.
+``py.test`` is a Python test framework that provides a clever dependency injection mechanism for fixture management with strong focus on reusability and modularity.

-More links:
+Know more:

 * http://pytest.org
 * https://pytest.org/latest/fixture.html